FROM POSTWAR TO POSTMODERN - 20th CENTURY BUILT HERITAGE

 Estonia, Finland, Sweden; Germany and Norway.

-An important goal of the voyage is to inspire
+An important goal of the voyage was to inspire

 the development of partnership between museums, cultural heritage institutions